 The Group recognizes allowance on inventory obsolescence when inventory items are identified as obsolete.
 Obsolescence is based on the physical and internal condition of inventory items.
 Obsolescence is also established when inventory items are no longer marketable.
 Obsolete goods when identified are charged to the consolidated statements of income and are written off.
-In addition to an allowance for a specifically identified obsolete inventory, estimation is made on a group basis based on the age of the inventory items.
-The Group believes such estimates represent a fair charge of the level of inventory obsolescence in a given period.
+In addition to an allowance for a specifically identified obsolete inventory, estimation is made on a group basis based on the age of the inventory obsolescence in a given period.
 The Group reviews on a monthly basis the condition of its inventory.
 The assessment of the condition of the inventory either increases or decreases the expenses or total inventory.